2025–26 Ukrainian Cup: Qualification round (1/64)

 In this round, 16 clubs from the regional associations play each other to determine 8 winners who will proceed to the Round of 64.

 The draw was held on 17 July 2025 with the participation of Dmytro Mykhaylenko.
 Right before the draw, all participants of the qualification round were placed in four regional groups of four (A, B, C, D).
-On 7 August 2025, there were confirmed locations and referees for the qualification round.
+On 7 August 2025, the locations and referees for the qualification round were confirmed.